casetext/fireproof/README.md

 The bottom line is this: all Firebase methods are reproduced on a Fireproof object.

-You have to "bless" Fireproof with a promise library that follows the deferral model.
+You can choose to "bless" Fireproof with a promise library that follows the deferral model, or any spec-compliant promise constructor.
 Q.js, Kew, and Angular $q are some examples.
 Just call Fireproof.bless(Q).
+If you don't, Fireproof tries to use the native Promise constructor, if available.

 - If the corresponding Firebase method has no return value but does something asynchronously, Fireproof returns a promise that fulfills if the interaction succeeds and rejects if an error occurs.
 This is true of, e.g., ```transaction()```, ```auth()```, ```set()```, ```update()```, ```remove()```, and ```once()```.